The Himalayas: The Majestic Crown of the Earth

 - Help create the Central Asian desert, the Taklamakan and Gobi, for instance

-The Himalayas experience huge fluctuations of weather over a year:
+The Himalayas experience huge fluctuations in weather over the year:

 - Summer (May–June): Hot at the bottom, cold at the top

-- Monsoon (July–September): Rainfall over the southern slopes for most of the day, landslips and flood-prone
+- Monsoon (July–September): Rainfall over the southern slopes for most of the day, landslips, and flood-prone areas

 - Autumn (October–November): Good weather, pleasant, ideal for mountaineering and trekking